top of page

-Author: Sally Yacoub
+Author: Sally Yacoub.

 Kicking off a series of blog contributions throughout this year to complement the European Microfinance Award 2022 on 'Financial Inclusion that Works for Women’, Sally Yacoub, a Gender and Financial Inclusion Advisor – and consultant who is supporting the EMA team in designing this year’s Award – discusses the demand and supply-side barriers women face, and why new approaches to financial inclusion must be systemic.
 In the context of International Women’s Day, it’s important to recognise the progress that’s been made – and the enormity of the work still to be done.
+Over the coming months, we’ll be publishing more in this series - from the Secretariat, e-MFP’s members, and other experts in the field.
+Watch this space!

 As International Women's Day comes around once more, the stubbornness of the gender financial inclusion gap lingers in my mind.
 Despite progress in women’s financial inclusion, the gender gap in account ownership has remained persistent - at 9% since 2011.
 I cannot help but think about Albert Einstein’s quote that “insanity is doing the same thing over and over and expecting different results”.
 As a collective global community, we need to do things differently; think differently and intervene differently.